-The classification system is rather confusing and as Buckholz states "Unfortunately, familiarity with all seven types is not common to medical or surgical specialities.
-Each specialty encounters certain types of infection, and as a result misunderstanding may arise between surgeon and clinician as to correct treatment."
-The classification may be useful if it becomes more widely understood and accepted.
+ty encounters certain types of infection, and as a result, misunderstanding may arise between surgeon and clinician as to correct treatment."
+The classification may become useful if it becomes more widely understood and accepted.

-In conclusion, although no specific classification exists that is universally accepted, certain findings are common to the disease and will be discussed in relation to osteomyelitis in the diabetic foot.
-Any classification system may be helpful if it allows more accurate description and communication between the various medical disciplines involved in the patient's care.
+In conclusion then, although no specific classification exists that is universally accepted, certain principles are common to the disease and will be discussed in relation to osteomyelitis in the diabetic foot.
+Any classification system may be helpful if it allows more accurate description and communication between the various medical disciplines involved in a patient's care.